 Note - A scheduled interrupt instantly puts the

-back to zero.Once you have scheduled a nonrepeating interrupt, it is disabled.
+pj_irlpins to the specifiedIRLvalue: Once set, thepj_irlpin remains at that value until the next change.
+The only other mechanism of changing thepj_irlpin that is seen by the simulator is a write to theinterrupt_ackaddress, which sets the state ofpj_irlandpj_nmlback to zero.Once you have scheduled a nonrepeating interrupt, it is disabled.
 You can also explicitly disable a scheduled interrupt.
 However, you can disable interrupts only, not delete them.
 This is a known and accepted limitation and will not be fixed.

 Currently, the maximum number of interrupts you can schedule is 1,000.